naver/cover-checker/README.md

 - Get test coverage each file from coverage report
 - Combine information and check test code cover new code line
 - Write report on pull request
-- CoverChecker will fail when coverage not satisfy your goal
+- CoverChecker will fail when coverage doesn't satisfy your goal

 # Run with jenkins

 1. install jdk 8 on your ci
 2. build CoverChecker
-3. Fix your project generate test coverage report(CoverChecker only jacoco or cobertura)
+3. Fix your project to generate test coverage report(CoverChecker only Jacoco or Cobertura)
-4. execute coverchecker in you build job
+4. execute CoverChecker in you build job

 # How to build